 I began this post last Saturday, fully intending to get it up early in the week.
-I've since gone back and rewritten it more than once, at one point thinking I would scrap it completely.
+I’ve since gone back and rewritten it a couple of times, at one point thinking I would scrap it completely.

 On Canada Day, July 1st, there was a shooting in the market which left a 19 year old man dead and three others wounded.
 Four men were seen escaping the area.